sakaspar/ecommerce-Reactjs-Nodejs/README.md

 # Summary

-we have made an eCommerce website like Amazon.
+This eCommerce website is an open-source project.
 Feel free to change this project based on your needs and add it to your portfolio.
 Big Thanks to zloirock
 git: https://github.com/zloirock